 Other Types of Documents

-Other document types exist, and they can be signed with the signature solutions provided in step 3.
+Other document types exist and can be signed with the signature solutions provided in step 3.

 Step 3: Select a Suitable Signature Method for the Defined Platform and Document Type

-Now that you’ve identified your platform and your document type, you must identify an appropriate signature solution.
+Now that you’ve identified your platform and document type, you must identify an appropriate signature solution.

-There are a handful of options at your disposal, but not all of them will be suitable for your unique situation.
+There are a handful of options at your disposal, but not all of them will suit your unique situation.
 For instance, signing a Word document with an Apple app wouldn’t work well.